anshmittal13/terraform-azurerm-vmseries-modules/lab/readme.md

 **==================For Panorama==============================**
 If we want Panorama than we can just run Panorama terraform template.
-And if we need Firewall that can be run after the Panorama comes.
+And if we need Firewall that can be run after the Panorama comes up.

 After the Panorama comes up.